Make art, not war

-Or something like that.
-It’s no secret we live in pretty nasty times.
+It’s no secret we are living in pretty trying times.
 Spend just five minutes on Twitter and you’ll feel like you need a shower.
 Maybe the vitriol and the divisiveness aren’t all that new.
 Maybe it’s just that the power of the bullhorn social media gives us simply exposes the anger, hate, and strife that’s been there under the surface all along.

 But what I do know for sure is that we all need to use all the tools at our disposal to make ourselves healthier, less stressed, kinder, and happier.
 These days I’m probably a five.
 But even if you’re a nine on the happy scale, who doesn’t want a ten?